-You will normally be expected to have gained at least a GCSE grade B or 6 in the A level subjects you wish to study.
+You will normally be expected to have gained at least a GCSE grade 6 in the A level subjects you wish to study.
 However, some subjects have higher or additional requirements, therefore please refer to the subject specific pages for exact entry criteria.

-Those students wishing to study four A Levels subjects will require six GCSE grades at A/7 or above.
+Those students wishing to study four A Level subjects will require eight or more GCSE grades at 7 (A) or higher.

-Sixth Form Subject Entry Requirements 2020 Please refer to subject specific pages for further information
+Sixth Form Subject Entry Requirements Please refer to subject specific pages for further information